opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 The extra time after exiting a public transport vehicle.

-The slack is added to the time when going from the transit vehicle to the stop.
+The slack is added to the time after leaving the transit vehicle.

-This also influences the total time it takes to transfer.
-See `transferSlack` for more details about how the total transfer time is calculated.
+This also influences the time it takes to transfer.

+Since some modes, like airplanes and subways, need more time than others, this is also configurable per mode with `boardSlackForMode`.

 <h3 id="rd_boardSlack">boardSlack</h3>